 - Obtain a physician's certification that confirms the patient suffers from at least one qualifying medical condition.

-- Submit a photocopy of a Delaware-issued driver’s license or Delaware-issued ID to show proof of age and residency.
+- Submit a photocopy of a Delaware-issued driver's license or ID to show proof of age and residency.
 Parents or guardians can submit their IDs.

 Caregivers must qualify for a Designated Caregiver ID card to legally purchase medical cannabis for a patient.
 Caregivers must be at least 21 years old or be the parent or legal guardian of a minor patient.
-A caregiver must agree to assist with a patient’s medical use of cannabis and assist no more than five (5) qualifying patients at one (1) time.
+A caregiver must be a Delaware resident, agree to assist with a patient's medical use of cannabis, and assist no more than five qualifying patients.
 Designated caregivers must complete an application and pay a $125 fee for each patient.
-In order to complete the application process, caregivers will need the patient’s 10-digit registry number and a receipt showing they paid $65 to the State Bureau of Identification and requested a criminal background report be sent to OMM.
+In order to complete the application process, caregivers will need the patient's 10-digit registry number and a receipt showing they paid $65 to the State Bureau of Identification and requested a criminal background report be sent to OMM.

-All cannabis sold in the state of Delaware must undergo testing for potency and contaminants.
+All cannabis sold in the state of Delaware must undergo testing for: